A guide to outdoor adventure (for those of us who aren’t National Geographic explorers)

 I haven’t though.
 The professionals behind the photos in National Geographic have dedicated their entire lives to turning their passion into a career.
 They make sacrifices everyday: constantly being away from friends and family, the risks that come with exploration, and much more.
 It’s not a life for everyone, and that’s okay.

-I am definitely passionate about outdoor adventure and exploration, but right not I have some other things on my to do list too (i.e building a career in renewable energy).
+I am definitely passionate about outdoor adventure and exploration, but right now I have some other things on my to do list too.
 So maybe some day I will make my living by canoeing rivers or exploring new trails, but for now I’m limited to the adventure I can create for myself in between.

 I’m also not alone.
 Whatever your reason is for not dedicating your entire life to adventure, whether it’s family or a stable job or another passion, it’s important to make room for outdoor adventure when and where you can.